Safe-DS/DSL/docs/DSL/tutorial/workflow-language/README.md

 * [Expressions][expressions] are computations that produce some value.
 * [Comments][comments] document the code.

-Files that use the workflow language must have the extension `.smlflow`.
+Files that use the workflow language must have the extension `.sdsflow`.

 [packages]: ../common/packages.md
 [imports]: ../common/imports.md